 They date from the era of Baltic Crusades when German knights (Livonian Order) subdued the local pagan Latvians.
 They later continued their fight by attacking Lithuanians further south.
 In order to do this, they have heavily fortified Latvia.

 As the era of crusades ended, the nobility moved from fortified castles to opulent palaces.
 Latvia has some of the Baltic States prettiest palaces in Rundale and Jelgava which once housed the Dukes of Courland and Semigallia.

-As Latvia was conquered by the Russian Empire in 18th century it once again was near a borderline of civilizations (Eastern Orthodox and Western).
+As Latvia was conquered by the Russian Empire in the 18th century it once again was near a borderline of civilizations (Eastern Orthodox and Western).
 Russians constructed the fortress of Daugavpils and an entire naval military city in Liepāja.
-Both are well preserved (although partly abandoned) and popular among Latvia’s visitors who see beauty in 19th century military architecture.
+Both are well preserved (although partly abandoned) and popular among Latvia’s visitors who see beauty in 19th-century military architecture.

 Rundale Palace is the leading palace of the Baltic States both by size and extravagance, making it one of Latvia’s top tourist sights.

 The Baroque edifice has been built in 1736-1768 as a summer residence of the dukes of Courland and Semigallia.

 Many opulent rooms may be visited inside on the second floor.
 Restorations are ongoing and much of what haven’t survived has been restored.
 First floors houses temporary exhibitions.